-Since 2014, all employees with 26 weeks’ service have the right to request flexible working6
+Since 2014, all employees with 26 weeks’ service have the right to request flexible working4

-Flexible working brings businesses a lot of benefits: employees have a better work/life balance so feel more loyal to the company; they’re able to work even if bad weather prevents them from travelling to the office; and there’s less guilt, last minute holiday and lost productivity if their childcare lets them down.
+Flexible working brings businesses a lot of benefits.
+Employees have a better work/life balance so feel more loyal to the company, they’re able to work even if they’re unable to travel to the office - and there’s less guilt, last-minute holiday and lost productivity if their childcare lets them down.